A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Preliminaries

-For our purpose, we recall some facts on the theory of harmonic integrals.
+We recall some facts on the theory of harmonic integrals.
 Throughout this subsection, let $Y$ be a (not necessarily compact) complex manifold with a hermitian form $\omega$ and $E$ be a line bundle on $Y$ with a smooth metric $h$.